learning-zone/javascript-basics/README.md

 Variables and functions that you declare inside an IIFE are not visible to the outside world, so you can:
  - Use the IIFE for isolating parts of the code to hide details of implementation.
- - Specify the input interface of your code by passing commonly used global objects (window, document, jQuery, etc.) IIFE’s parameters, and then reference these global objects within the IIFE via a local scope.
+ - Specify the input interface of your code by passing commonly used global objects (window, document, jQuery, etc.) IIFE\'s parameters, and then reference these global objects within the IIFE via a local scope.
  - Use it in closures, when you use closures in loops.
  - IIFE is the basis of in the module pattern in ES5 code, it helps to prevent polluting the global scope and provide the module interface to the outside.